Posted: Thursday, December 5, 2019

-This is the Fantasy Football Nerd's look at the best and worst matchups for Week 14 of the 2018 NFL season.
-Decisions are based upon the FFN rankings and matchup analysis.
+This is the Fantasy Football Nerd's look at the best and worst matchups for Week 14 of the 2019 NFL season.
+Analysis is aggregated from multiple sources including FFN.
+FFN rankings are based upon PPR (point per reception) scoring.
 Given the known conditions, these matchups are the ones to watch and/or avoid.

 Start 'em James White (NE, RB)

 Nobody gives up more fantasy points to RBs than the Chiefs and they're also giving up the 2nd-most receiving yards per game to them.
 That's sweet music for James White who has absolutely thrived in the receiving game for the Pats.
 He's ranked 17th this week on FFN making him a fantastic RB2/FLEX play.

 He may not have made fantasy owners particularly happy this year, nor has he scored a single rushing TD yet, but both of those situations should change this week when Devonta Freeman faces a Panthers' run defense that has surrendered the 2nd-most fantasy points to RBs on the season.

 Even though Austin Ekeler has taken a backseat to Melvin Gordon, he has still been able to put up decent fantasy numbers.
 He's ranked 15th this week on FFN against a soft Jacksonville defense that is giving up the 7th-most fantasy points to RBs on the season.
 In a lackluster offense, Ekeler and Gordon are still fantasy relevant.